Modernism in literature involves introspection

-After the decline in classical western thinking and the radical changes in society at the beginning of the 20th century, writers turned inward, favouring individual expression and creating space for contemplation.
-Is this way Modernists established the blueprints for modern literature.
+After the decline in classical western thinking and the radical changes in society at the beginning of the 20th century, writers turned inward, favoring individual expression and creating space for contemplation.
+In this way, Modernists established the blueprints for modern literature.